alexandergrib/ms2/README.md

 - Console error (Failed to load resource: the server responded with a status of 403 ())
-    - error coming from google API (need to investigate more what is causing it)
+    - Error coming from google API itself, after page refresh error disappear

 - Sometimes warning in console shows-up about security for API
     - error disappears on the page refresh

 - Console displaying: "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."
-    - don't know where this one is coming from, need to investigate it further.
+    - This issue coming from GitHub pages [more info about it here](https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/)

-- Gap is visible between edge of the page and side of the browser where scroll is located (Chrome only) and scroll bar itself styled by the browser, there is no gap visible in mozilla browser.
+- Gap is visible between edge of the page and side of the browser where scroll located ([Chrome only](assets/img/testing_img/gap_chrome.png)) and scroll bar itself styled by the browser, there is no gap visible in [mozilla browser](assets/img/testing_img/no_gap_mozilla.png).
     - it looks like bug of Chrome browser itself.
-If the classic scroll bar disisplayed then issue is not present.
+If the classic scroll bar displayed then issue is not present.

 # Credits